Of the San Diego Area Law Libraries (SANDALL)

 ARTICLE 7.
 COMMITTEES

-There shall be such committees as created or suspended by the Executive board or a simple majority vote of those members present at any meeting of the Chapter.
-Notice of such creation or suspension shall be included in the board minutes and posted on the Chapter’s website.
+There shall be such committees as created or suspended by the Executive Board or a simple majority vote of those members present at any meeting of the Chapter.
+Notice of such creation or suspension shall be included in the Board minutes and posted on the Chapter’s website.

 Appointment of committee chairs and members shall be made by the President.
-At the beginning of each new Board term, the Past President shall inform the incoming President of the status of all committees.

 SECTION 2.
 DUTIES